hasnainroopawalla/super-resolution-vehicle-trajectory/README.md

 # Super-Resolution Vehicle Trajectory using Recurrent Time Series Imputation

+This repository is a Master Thesis project conducted at Scania CV AB and Uppsala University, Sweden.
+The thesis publication can be found [here](http://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-478010).

 ## Aim

-This is a Master Thesis project conducted at Uppsala University, Sweden and Scania CV AB.
-The original publication can be found [here](http://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-478010).

 This thesis aims to increase the temporal resolution of the data (vehicle trips) using deep neural networks.
 Given a temporally ordered sequence of geospatial coordinates indicating a truck’s trajectory, the objective is to estimate the intermediate positions of the truck.
 Furthermore, the model should implicitly learn the actual road network and predict feasible positions of the truck.
 An example of a trip where a truck collects data every 10 minutes can be found in Table 1.